Frequently Asked Questions

 - Clean the equipment per the section Laundering of PPE above.

 - Once cleaned of dirt etc. then clean with the sanitising agent to disinfect the item.

 Store the item in a well ventilated area before use.
-RIS recommends that the harnesses are stored for a minimum of 72 hours due to the hard non-porous surfaces of the buckles and other hardware on the equipment(current scientific research suggests this is for a minimum period of 24 hours and could be as long as 72 hours, although this may change with more research into this virus).
+RIS recommends that the harnesses are stored for a minimum of 72 hours due to the hard non-porous surfaces of the buckles and other hardware on the equipment(current scientific research suggests this is for a minimum period of 24 hours and could be as long as 72 hours, although this may change with more research into the COVID-19 virus).

 The use of the following products are approved by RISsafety to sanitise RISsafety PPE products:

 - Glen 20 Glen 20 disinfectant spray.